We gaan naar Londen

-"We gaan naar Londen" (/nl/; English: We're going to London) is a Levenslied song by Willy Alberti sung with the Supporters of the Dutch association football club AFC Ajax from Amsterdam which was released on CNR Music in 1971.
+"We gaan naar Londen" (/nl/; English: We're going to London) is a Levenslied song by Willy Alberti sung with the Supporters of the Dutch association football club AFC Ajax from Amsterdam, which was released on CNR Music in 1971.
 The song is the A-side to the record "We gaan naar Londen / Een, twee, drie, vier" which was released as a 7"-single.

+The song is a cover of We gaan naar Rome by Willy Derby (1934), with lyrics modified to fit Ajax' European Cup stint in 1971.
 The song was released prospectively regarding the 1971 European Cup Final which was contested at Wembley Stadium in London.
 Ajax defeated Panathinaikos F.C. from Athens, Greece 2–0 in the final, winning their first of three consecutive European championships.

 Willy Alberti also released other records relating to his favorite football club Ajax throughout his career, having released the single "Ajax olé olé olé (je bent mijn glorie)" two years prior.